KenDickey/Crosstalk/SmalltalkKernel/README.md

 ## Conventions

-The *.st files here augment those *.scm files to create a baseline for reading in more interesting SMalltalk code.
+The *.st files here augment those *.scm files to create a baseline for reading in more interesting Smalltalk code.

-The convention is
+The pattern is
 ````Smalltalk
 SuperClass newSubclassName: #NewSub iVars: #(foo bar) cVars: nil.